-Figure 73 - Emergency Call; PSAP operator ringback while on hold
+Figure 74 - Emergency Call - PSAP operator ringback while on hold

 The network provides audible ringing back to the PSAP until it receives a 200 OK from the UE.
-If the UE receives a BYE from the PSAP during the alerting, it SHOULD send a CANCEL or BYE to the network as appropriate (PSAP forced disconnect).

 If the Network Hold timer expires during the Operator Ringback procedure, the UE MUST send a BYE towards the network.